 The EC SIG was established in 2003 by AAEE to recognise an emerging group of early childhood professionals working across the early childhood sector to promote education for sustainability.
 The group includes practising early childhood educators, lecturers at university and TAFE, primary school teachers, educators in extension education services and others with a professional interest in early childhood education for sustainability.

 The group functions across Australia as a network for coordinating, advocating and resourcing early childhood education for sustainability.
-The SIG group developed Action Plans for 2003- 06 and 2007-09 indicating priorities for action in the early childhood sector.
 SIG members connect electronically by email and meet locally or at the biannual AAEE conference.
 The SIG convenor circulates a quarterly newsletter and contributions are welcome.

-The SIG provides a valuable role in coordinating a response to curriculum change for the Association and members are encouraged to contact the Admin Coordinator on firstname.lastname@example.org to register with that group.
+The SIG provides a valuable role in coordinating responses to policy and curriculum change for the Association and members are encouraged to contact the Admin Coordinator on email@example.com to register with the group.